vseloved/cl-redis/README.md

 `def-cmd` prefixes all the defined functions' names with `*cmd-prefix*`, which defaults to `'red`.
 (Note, that setting of `*cmd-prefix*` will have its effects at compile time).
+It also exports them from `REDIS` package, and from `RED` package without the prefix.

 An example of command definition is given below:

     (def-cmd KEYS (pattern) :multi